MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 1: Create a CD for API.**

-    In this demo you will learn and understand how to setup a continuos delivery pipeline for an API.
+    In this demo you will learn and understand how to setup a continuos delivery pipeline for an API app.

     Also, you will see how to create a CD for an API which has been created from scratch in previous lessons.

  - **Demo 2: Create a CD for Parts-Unlimited.**

     In this demo you will learn and understand how to create a CD for a Web App.

     Also, you will learn and apply what you have learned on a Web App we already created in previous lesson(Parts-Unlimited).

  - **Demo 3: Configure Azure Pipeline as a process for self-hosted and run UI tests.**

     In this demo you will learn and understand how to configure Azure pipeline as a self-hosed agents.

     Also, you will learn the process to run UI tests for your self-hosted agent.

  - **Demo 4: Deploy docker image to Azure Container App Service.**

     In this demo you will learn how to create a container image for your application, and understand how to push the image to a container registry.

     Also, you will learn how to deploy the image to Azure App Service, and understand how to deploy the image to Azure Container Instances (ACI)

  - **Demo 5: Enable Continuous Integration and Continuous Deployment.**

     In this demo you will learn how to enable continuos integration and continuous delivery in your pipeline.

     Also, you will learn how to disable some features in the CD or CI and leave the rest enabled.